 - organ failure

-Can Hepatic Encephalopathy Be Prevented?
+Hepatic Encephalopathy Be Prevented?

-The best way to prevent hepatic encephalopathy is to prevent or manage liver disease.
-Steps that can be taken to prevent liver disease include:
+The best way to prevent hepatic encephalopathy is to prevent or

-- avoid high-fat foods
+- Avoid high-fat foods.

-- lose excess weight and maintain a healthy weight
+- Lose excess weight and maintain a healthy weight.

-- don’t use drugs and don’t share needles
+- Don’t use drugs or share needles.